This blog may contain affiliate links. Read our disclosure policy for more info.

 If you only have 3 days you can still enjoy this itinerary by skipping Wanaka and instead, heading straight to Queenstown via Cromwell.

-For more infor check out our 10 New Zealand road trip itineraries here
+For more info check out our favorite New Zealand road trip itineraries here.

 Regardless if you stop at all the places mentioned above or only some, I can guarantee you will have an unforgettable experience.
 On this short route, you hit a few of my favorite places on New Zealand’s South Island.